alexanderchao123/dealer-backend/README.md

 # Deal-It Backend

 This is the backend for Deal-It.
+This serves as the API for the frontend to make requests.

 ## Run instructions
 Note: Run the PostgreSQL application before creating and migrating the database